 Data visualization and electronic health records

-- UVis - a tool for local development of graphical + traditional user screensSee more
+- UVis - a tool for local development of interactive graphical user screensVisualization of health records (pdf, 2015)

 - Anonymizing a large health record database